Otto Ohlendorf: SS career

 In May 1945, Ohlendorf participated in Himmler's flight from Flensburg.
-He and several other subordinates were arrested by the British near Lüneburg on 23 May 1945.
-Himmler committed suicide shortly after being captured.
-For several weeks after his arrest, Ohlendorf was carefully interrogated, during which he revealed the criminal nature of the German campaign in the East.
+He surrendered to British authorities on 23 May 1945.
+For several weeks after his arrest, he was carefully interrogated, during which he revealed the criminal nature of the German campaign in the East.

 Nuremberg trials

 Ohlendorf was called as a witness by the prosecution during the International Military Tribunal at Nuremberg on 3 January 1946.
 During the subsequent Einsatzgruppen trial, Ohlendorf was the chief defendant, and was also a key witness in the prosecution of other indicted war criminals.
 Ohlendorf's apparently reliable testimony was attributed to his distaste for the corruption in Nazi Germany and a stubborn commitment to duty.
 The court examined Ohlendorf concerning Einsatzgruppen operations in particular.
-During the trial, Ohlendorf insisted that he, as a loyal Nazi, had acted properly and had done nothing wrong.
-He expressed no remorse for his actions, telling prosecutor Ben Ferencz that the Jews of America would suffer for what the prosecutor had done, and seemed to have been more concerned about the moral strain on those carrying out the murders than those being murdered.
+At his trial, Ohlendorf insisted that he, as a loyal Nazi, had acted properly and done nothing wrong.
+He expressed no remorse for his actions, telling prosecutor Ben Ferencz, who was Jewish, afterwards that the Jews of the United States would suffer for what Ferencz had done.
+He seemed more concerned about the moral strain on those carrying out the murders than those being murdered.

-At the trial, Ohlendorf attempted to present the operations in the Soviet area "not as a racist programme for the annihilation of all the Jews ... but as a general liquidation order primarily aimed at 'securing' the newly won territory".
-Defending his actions, Ohlendorf compared Einsatzgruppen activities to the Biblical Jewish extirpation of its enemies; he likewise claimed that his firing squads were "no worse than the 'press-button killers' who dropped the atom bomb on Japan".
+Ohlendorf attempted to present Einsatzgruppen operations in the Soviet area "not as a racist programme for the annihilation of all the Jews ... but as a general liquidation order primarily aimed at 'securing' the newly won territory."
+Defending his actions, Ohlendorf compared Einsatzgruppen activities to the Biblical Jewish extirpation of its enemies; he likewise claimed that his firing squads were "no worse than the 'press-button killers' who dropped the atom bomb on Japan."

+Ohlendorf's defense also claimed that Hitler had ordered the murder of all Jews before the German invasion of the Soviet Union.
+This order was revealed to be a fabrication many years later by prosecuting attorney and Germany's central office chief to investigate National Socialist crimes at Ludwigsburg, Alfred Streim.
+Ohlendorf justified the systematic murder as anticipatory self-defense against the mortal threat supposedly posed by Jews, Romas, Communists, and others.
+He argued that the killing of Jewish children was necessary since they would have grown up to hate Germany.
+The term he used, "permanent security", was later borrowed by historian A. Dirk Moses in his criticism of the concept of genocide as a category mistake.
+Moses argues that permanent security is an unobtainable goal that if pursued, inevitably leads to anticipatory attacks that harm civilians, and therefore it "underlies all atrocity crimes and common state practices like aerial bombing and sanctions."

 Despite his attempts to establish moral equivalency for atrocities upon the Allies, Otto Ohlendorf was convicted of crimes against humanity and war crimes committed during World War II.
 He was sentenced to death in April 1948 and spent three years in detention before being hanged at the Landsberg Prison in Bavaria on 7 June 1951.